LEARN ABOUT THE COGNOSYSTEMIC THEORY

 However, a Cognosystem is not a static psychosocial architecture; rather, it corresponds to a global structure that integrates and interconnects multiple narrative systems operating at the micro, meso, exo, and macro levels.
 Within this suprasystem, meanings circulate, are negotiated, adapted, and transformed constantly under the influence of historical, cultural, linguistic, and power factors.

-IMPORTANT: It is fundamental to emphasize that a “Cognosystem” should never be conceptually associated with the internal world of an isolated “individual,” as this constitutes a conceptual error.
-The Cognosystem must always be associated with a specific society.
-However, the individuals who are part of that society are inevitably impacted by the Cognosystem and, in turn, contribute—to a greater or lesser degree, depending on the case—to the configuration of said sociocultural Cognosystem.
+IMPORTANT: It is essential to emphasize that a “Cognosystem” must never be conceptually associated with the isolated inner world of a single individual, as doing so constitutes a conceptual error.
+A Cognosystem must always be associated with a specific society.
+However, the individuals who belong to that society are inevitably affected by the Cognosystem and, in turn, contribute—more or less, depending on the case—to the configuration of that sociocultural Cognosystem.

-In this logic, the TCCR innovatively proposes a systemic-relational ontology that conceives the human being as essentially a social and relational being, whose development, identity, and well-being are deeply rooted in the webs of bonds that constitute psychosocial reality.
-Likewise, it posits an epistemology based on the cognosystemic analysis of human reality, understood as the convergence between the cognitive and the systemic to comprehend how individuals construct their world through interconnected narratives at different ecosystemic levels.
-Finally, it suggests the development of an ecosystemic-narrative professional intervention methodology for Social Work, oriented toward addressing psychosocial problems in an integral manner, organically articulating the micro, meso, and macro dimensions, and promoting relational transformation along with social justice.
+Within this logic, TCCR innovatively proposes a systemic–relational ontology that conceives the human being, in essence, as a social and relational being whose development, identity, and well-being are deeply rooted in the networks of ties that constitute psychosocial reality.
+It also advances an epistemology grounded in cognosystemic analysis of human reality, understood as the convergence of the cognitive and the systemic to explain how individuals construct their world through interconnected narratives across different ecosystemic levels.
+Finally, it proposes the development of an ecosystemic professional intervention methodology for Social Work, aimed at addressing psychosocial problems in an integral manner by organically articulating the micro, meso, and macro dimensions of intervention, while promoting relational transformation alongside social justice.

-Thus, the TCCR presents itself as a direct response to the theoretical shortcomings and fragmentations that have historically marked Social Work, with the objective of providing the discipline with its own coherent and autonomous conceptual framework.
-In this line, it seeks to begin the journey of consolidating the discipline of Social Work as the social and human science of relationality, proposing a rigorous and updated ontological, epistemological, and methodological approach.
-With this, it is intended that professionals in the field deepen their capacity for understanding and strengthen their tools to intervene in psychosocial reality from a critical, integrative, and transformative perspective.
+In this way, TCCR presents itself as a direct response to the theoretical gaps and fragmentations that have historically marked Social Work, with the aim of providing the discipline with its own coherent and autonomous conceptual framework.
+Along these lines, it seeks to initiate the consolidation of Social Work as the social and human science of relationality, proposing a rigorous and up-to-date ontological, epistemological, and methodological approach.
+Ultimately, the framework is intended to deepen practitioners’ capacity for understanding and strengthen their tools for intervening in psychosocial reality from a critical, integrative, and transformative perspective.

 Author